 In a community where nearly half of parents are illiterate and only 5% of youth graduate from high school, school disruption such as that caused by the COVID-19 quarantine, could have huge consequences on scholar retention and graduation rates.
 Studying from home often presents challenges when there is limited access to the internet or technological services.
 We have developed the following strategies to support the educational and emotional needs of youth and scholars while they live under lockdown:

 – Youth Development Workshops: We have been able to continue conducting remote workshops for our Youth Development Program via WhatsApp, a phone platform all of our scholars can access.
 In April, Youth Development Coordinator Marina led a virtual workshop on financial planning.
 It included information on budgeting, managing personal finances, and analyzed the economic impact of COVID-19 at local, national, and international levels.
 In June, our Gender Equality Committee led a workshop on women’s rights, with a focus on how women in situations of violence in Chajul can access support services safely during shelter in place orders.

-– Tutoring: To address the gap in learning due to school closures and lack of distance learning options provided by schools, we are providing scholars with tutoring in key subjects.
-Our middle and high school scholars are receiving virtual classes every week in English, Spanish, and math on the Zoom and Google Meet platforms.
+– Academic Enrichment classes: To address the gap in learning due to school closures and lack of distance learning options provided by schools, we are providing scholars with enrichment classes in key subjects.
+Our middle and high school scholars are all receiving 3 hours of virtual classes every week on Google Meet.

 – Story Hour on Community Radio: Limitless Horizons Ixil’s librarians, David and Olga, are broadcasting bilingual story hours in Spanish and Ixil on local radio, thereby continuing service provision for our library visitors and the whole community.
 Librarians read two children’s books in both Spanish and Ixil twice a week.
 So far, they have read Rabbit and Turtle Go to School by Lucy Floyd, Pancho’s Journey by Antonio Santos, and Con Mis Manos (With My Hands) by Mariana Pellegrino, among others!
 They have also done special broadcasts for Earth Day and Mother’s Day to honor environmental action and women’s rights.
 Listen to story hour here.